 It is from such hardness of heart and mind that other errors about God have been invented.
 Pantheism teaches that God and nature are the same thing, thus denying the distinction between Creator and creation.
 Panentheism says that the universe is contained within God's nature.
-Both pantheism and panentheism deny the transcendent nature of God by denying that He is completely "other" than His creation.
+Both pantheism and penentheism deny the transcendent nature of God by denying that he is completely "other" than his creation.

 So, natural theology is the study of God that we can conduct by looking at the wonders and beauty of creation.